padwasabimasala/stream_explorer/README.md

 # Quick Start

 Configure your message store connection in the environment and run `make`.
-If no params are set it will attempt to connect to the message_store database localhost on the default port with no password.

 ```
 export PGHOST=